xingjian-zhang/massw/benchmark/aspect_prediction/README.md

 #### 3. **Modify the Task Processing Function**

-Update the `process_task` function in `benchmark/aspect_prediction/task.py` to handle your custom model by calling your new API functions.
+Update the `process_task` function in `benchmark/aspect_prediction/task.py` to handle your custom model.
 Additionally, adapt the `postprocess_output` function in `benchmark/aspect_observer/eval.py` to support the evaluation of your model's outputs.